dnidever/PHOTRED/README.md

 Automated DAOPHOT-based PSF photometry pipeline

 PHOTRED is an automated DAOPHOT-based PSF photometry pipeline.
 It's very generic but does require reduced flat images.
-PHOTRED does WCS fitting, aperture photometry, single-image PSF photometry (ALLSTAR), source matching across multiple images, forced PSF photometry across multiple exposures using a master source list created from a deep stack of all exposures (ALLFRAME), aperture correction, calibration using photometric transformation equations, and dereddening.
+PHOTRED performs WCS fitting, aperture photometry, single-image PSF photometry (ALLSTAR), source matching across multiple images, forced PSF photometry across multiple exposures using a master source list created from a deep stack of all exposures (ALLFRAME), aperture correction, calibration using photometric transformation equations, and dereddening.
 STDRED is also included and can be used to derive the transformation equations from exposures of standard star fields.